destel/rill/README.md

 ## Error handling
 In the examples above errors are handled using **ForEach**, which is good for most use cases.
 **ForEach** stops processing on the first error and returns it.
-If you need to handle error in the middle of pipeline, and/or continue processing, there is a **Catch** function that can be used for that.
+If you need to handle errors in the middle of a pipeline, and/or continue processing after an error, there is a **Catch** function that can be used for that.

 ```go
 results := rill.Map(input, 10, func(item int) (int, error) {